Cherokee descent

 Reasons for self-identification without citizenship or social recognition

-Many Cherokee heritage groups, organizations that explore Cherokee history and culture, exist across the US, as well as unrecognized organizations claiming to be tribes,[14] with one estimate putting the combined number as high as 200.[15]
+• Many Cherokee heritage groups, organizations that explore Cherokee history and culture, exist across the US, as well as unrecognized tribes and other organizations,[14] with one estimate putting the combined number as high as 200.[15]
 Membership in these groups, in some cases, requires genealogical proof of Cherokee ancestry, but many others have no requirements at all.[14]

-Anthropologist Kim TallBear describes some individuals discovering what they believe to be Native American ancestry through DNA testing, who begin searching for "Cherokee ancestral lines" after this.
-She notes, however, "There is no DNA test to prove you're Native American."[10] and that this group mostly continues to identify as white.[11]
+• Anthropologist Kim TallBear describes some individuals asserting Native American ancestry based on DNA testing, who begin searching for "Cherokee ancestral lines" after this.
+She states, however, "There is no DNA test to prove you're Native American",[9] and that this group mostly continues to identify as white.[10]

 Issues with descent-based identity claims